suegdu/QT-Convertor/README.md

 # QT-Convertor
-Basic Converting From QT .ui Files To .py Source With A Nice gui
+Basic Converting From QT .ui Files To .py Source With A gui